pudly/schmopera-hugo/content/articles/the-angel-speaks.md

 Last year, they presented _Harmonia Sacra_, a concert displaying singers, baroque chamber orchestra, and Artists of the Atelier Ballet in the runway stage of the ROM's Currelly Gallery.
 The concert included the world premiere of _Inception_, a new work for baroque violin and dancer by Edwin Huizinga and Tyler Gledhill, which marked OA's very first new commission.

 There was some déjà-vu this time around, as audiences seated themselves in the same Currelly Gallery, with the handful of Tafelmusik players on one end of the runway.
-The programme of music by Purcell and William Boyce looked familiar, and I was pleased to see _Inception_ included.
-(It's worth noting that between these two ROM concerts, and its place in Atelier's 2018 [double-bill of _Actéon_ and _Pygmalion_](/a-daring-desirous-double-bill-at-opera-atelier/), I've now heard _Inception_ three times - not bad for a new Canadian commission.)
+This time titled _The Angel Speaks_, the programme of music by Purcell and William Boyce looked familiar, and I was pleased to see _Inception_ included.
+(It's worth noting that between these two ROM concerts, and its place in Atelier's 2018 [double-bill of _Actéon_ and _Pygmalion_](/a-daring-desirous-double-bill-at-opera-atelier/), I've now heard _Inception_ three times within one year - not bad for a new Canadian commission.)

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1550939236/media/2019/02/OAROM4.jpg){{% /md %}}